Budget Friendly Eats

 ICHIRAN Shibuya

 My take: Basement in Shibuya, solo booths, bamboo curtain, and a form where you customize every detail of the bowl before it gets slid through to you.
 Nobody talks, nobody makes eye contact, everyone just focuses on their ramen.
-Open 24 hours and one of the more memorable meals I had in Tokyo just for the experience of it.
-Three minute walk from Shibuya Station.
+Worth doing once just for the experience.
+Three minute walk from Shibuya Station, and it's open 24 hours so it's a solid stop after a night out.

 Also in Tokyo